brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= x.x.x =
+Fix: Admin - Resolved an issue wherein notices would get hidden on admin screens other than the popup builder screen.

 = 2.16.0 - Wednesday, 9th October 2024 =
 * Improvement: Tabs - Enhanced accessibility in the tabs and improved the content accessibility.
 * Improvement: Global - Added a placeholder for inherited values in all spacing controls.